Primary Care Track

 Marlena Klein, DO

-The Primary Care track within Cooper's Internal Medicine residency groomed me for my career in outpatient medicine, while giving me additional support throughout residency.
+My Experience in the Primary Care Track: The Primary Care track within Cooper's Internal Medicine residency groomed me for my career in outpatient medicine, while giving me additional support throughout residency.
 While I had all of my internal medicine colleagues to learn with, I felt my primary care colleagues were a tight knit family within the program.
 I was able to lean on my primary care peers for support and my primary care mentors for guidance.
 While many internal medicine programs put outpatient medicine on the 'backburner', I felt Cooper's Internal Medicine program, through the primary care track especially, exposed me to patient care in the office setting.
-The primary care focused didactics, the extra elective times in the office-setting, and the camaraderie within the primary care track set me up for success as a primary care provider. --Dr. Marlena Klein, class of 2018
+The primary care focused didactics, the extra elective times in the office-setting, and the camaraderie within the primary care track set me up for success as a primary care provider.